w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

 The semantics of ODRL policies is given by the semantics of:

-1. Their **activation condition**: when something happens or a certain state of affairs is satisfied the policy becomes active or in force.
+1. Their **activation condition**: when something happens or a certain state of affairs is satisfied the rule inside a policy becomes active or in force.
 In ODRL 2.2 the activation condition is expressed by specifying a constraint of a Rule.
-2. The **class of actions** regulated by the policy: when an instance of the class of actions regulated by the policy is performed with all refinements satisfied, the policy is fulfilled or violated on the basis of its type.
+2. The **class of actions** regulated by the rule inside a policy: when an instance of the class of actions regulated by the rule is performed with all refinements satisfied, the rule is fulfilled or violated on the basis of its type.
-3. Their **type**: if the type is duty (obligation) performing an instance of the **class of actions** regulated by the policy brings about a fulfillment, if the type is prohibition performing an instance of the class of actions regulated by the policy brings about a violation, if the type is permission ...
+3. Their **type**: if the rule is a duty (or obligation) performing an instance of the **class of actions** regulated by the rule brings about a fulfillment, if the type is prohibition performing an instance of the class of actions regulated by the rule brings about a violation, if the type is permission ...

 **PROBLEM 1**:

-In ODRL 2.2 the class of actions regulated by one policy is expressed using an individual of the class odrl:Action and the class of actions is constrained using a refinement (which is an instance of the odrl:Constraint class).
-It is not easy to automatically translate such an expression into a class of actions regulated by the policy and then perform a test of class membership.
-Secondly the norm designer can in principle use a leftOperand that is not meaningful for the "display" action, for example the "version" leftoperand.
+In ODRL 2.2 the class of actions regulated by one rule is expressed using an individual belonging to the odrl:Action class and the class of actions is constrained using a refinement (which is an instance of the odrl:Constraint class).
+It is not easy to automatically translate such an expression into the description of a class of actions regulated by the rule and then perform a test of class membership for computing the fulfillment or violation of the rule.
+Another problem is that the norm designer can in principle use a leftOperand that is not meaningful for the "display" action, for example the "version" leftoperand.

 Example
-Suppose that I want to write the following policy: "the permission for everybody to display the movie http://example.com/asset:9898.movie in Germany".
+Suppose that I want to write the policy that contains the following rule: "the permission for everybody to display the movie http://example.com/asset:9898.movie in Germany".
 I have to create a refinement of the action "display" in the following way (this example is partially taken from Example 1.2A in https://w3c.github.io/odrl/bp/#examples):

      {